ambonvik/cimba/docs/tutorial.rst

 Which brings us to getting some *useful* output.
-By now, we are suitably convinced that our simulated M/M/1 queuing system is behaving as we expect, so we want it to start reporting some statistics on the queue lenght.
+By now, we are suitably convinced that our simulated M/M/1 queuing system is behaving as we expect, so we want it to start reporting some statistics on the queue length.

 It will be no surprise that Cimba contains flexible and powerful statistics collectors and reporting functions.
 There is actually one built into the